Error Response Structure

 Use Specific Error Handlers

-Handle different errors appropriately:
+Handle different status codes appropriately:

 Implement Timeouts